8 Ways to Set Boundaries & Why Setting Them Is Important

 6. Practice Saying “No Thanks” Without Showing A Reason

-Practice saying “No, thanks” & nothing more.
+Practice saying “No, thanks” and nothing more.
 Start small; say “No, thanks” when your mate asks if you want to watch a TV show you find uninteresting, or “No, thanks” to the person who wishes to buy you a drink at the bar.

 7. If All Else Fails, Just Delete and Ignore